 Since the dawn of time, mankind has waged war.
-Some small while other took place on a much larger scale.
+Some small while others took place on a much larger scale.
 Most took place on this very planet, but thanks to the advancement of technology, interplanetary battles have long since replaced petty local skirmishes.
 Civilization against civilization, planet against planet… it’s artillery-based skirmish on a massive scale!

 Remember Hedgewars?
 Ever play Scorched Earth?
 Maybe Worms?
 Man, who doesn’t remember Worms?
 Anyway, Interplanetary is somewhat similar in terms of gameplay, but with noticeably more complexity.
 Where duking it out in Worms is mostly a matter of demolishing terrain and using the right weapons with a proper aim across a two-dimensional battlefield, you’ll be in charge of managing an entire infrastructure and acquiring resources, among other things.
 Battles are rarely won with weapons alone.